 - ½ tsp Nutmeg

 - Place trivet in the instant pot, along with five cups of water.

 - Turn on sauté setting and bring to a boil.

-- Pour eggnog into a 1.5 quart pyrex dish.
+- Pour eggnog into a 1.5 quart Pyrex dish.

 - Water should come up about halfway on the sides.

-- Whisk eggnog frequently while water comes back up to a boil.
+- Whisk the eggnog frequently while water comes back up to a boil.
 Once the eggnog reaches 150 degrees, switch Instant Pot to “keep warm” setting.
 Continue mixing frequently until the eggnog reaches 160 degrees.